darijaeremija/rg_projekat2023/README.md

-# Perea Beach
+# Island
-A peaceful beach with a comfortable deckchairs, small boat and a chest with hidden gold, tropical vegetation and a ball to play on the sand.
+A peaceful island with a comfortable deckchairs,small table with icecream and a chest with hidden gold, tropical vegetation and a ball to play on the sand.
 ## Author
 Darija Eremija 122/2018
 # Keyboard instructions